 Safety Study

 The safety of AlgaeCal study was published in 2010.
 Basically the supplement was tested on rats.
 Even at very high doses, no significant side effects were observed.
-While this was a lab rat study, the 7-year study summarized above likewise did not notice any side effects.
+While this was a lab rat study, the 7-year study summarized above did not notice any side effects.

 AlgaeCal Company: Who Makes This Supplement?

 The company is AlgaeCal Inc. Their mailing address is 401-1250 Homer St. Vancouver, BC V6B 1C6, Canada.
 The website is algaecal.com.
 While the company is not a BBB accredited business, it does have an A+ rating with the Better Business Bureau.
-Ironically, in spite of this, the BBB gives the company a rating of 1 out of 5 stars.
-See the BBB report for updates and more information.

 Paula Abdul And AlgeCal